NEWSLabNTU/tftk/README.md

 **tftk** is a tiny toolkit to process rigid transformation in various formats.
 It provides an easy-to-install command line tool, and Rust and Python libraries for programming.
-It supports the file formats:
+It supports the following file
+formats:

 - File formats: JSON, JSON5 and YAML.
 - Rotation notations: quaternion, Euler, axis-angle, rotation matrix